 The purpose of a microdosing ritual is to come back to our bodies, intention, connection, and presence.
 Change happens in small yet consistent increments.
 It is therefore important to create a consistent container across time, practices, and location (when possible).

 Choose influences authentic to you, your intention, your history, and your background.
-Whether you are selecting a natural element from your surroundings for the alter or choosing a familiar prayer, when we work with what is familiar, comfortable, and authentic, we are far more likely to commit to and fully embody the ritual.
+Whether you are selecting a natural element from your surroundings for the altar or choosing a familiar prayer, when we work with what is familiar, comfortable, and authentic, we are far more likely to commit to and fully embody the ritual.

 4) Grounding & Embodiment

 Our bodies carry so much wisdom but most of us are disconnected from the wealth of insights and messages our bodies communicate throughout the day.
 By incorporating grounding and embodiment practices like grounding meditation, dance, breath, and time in nature we are attuning ourselves to receive precious insights that lie beyond the conscious mind.

 5) Intention Setting

 It goes without saying that having a clear intention for your microdosing practice is an important part of the ritual.
 Pausing for a moment, bringing our intention into awareness, and opening up our conscious and subconscious minds to receive insights is a core aspect of the mindful microdosing practice.

 6) Making An Offering

 Many ancient spiritual traditions involve making offerings to the spirit as a part of prayers.
 In the context of this type of practice, this exchange is best represented by an integrative behavioral change in the direction of fulfilling our intention for the practice.
 This creates an accountability structure that has been shown to be of deep importance for supporting lasting positive change in the lives of the individual and the collective.

 7) Introspection & Journaling